 Old Town Orlando is sort of a shopping mall, sort of a theme park, is a classic car showing venue, and is an Orlando fun destination without an entry fee.
 Which isn’t to say that it’s all free.
 Though there is much to do without having to spend money (a welcome relief for residents and tourists I expect) there is lots upon which you can spend more than a few bucks.

-One of the nice things about this sort of theme park / shopping mall is that you don’t have to pay a huge whacking daily fee, though, I suspect, that it would be possible tospend a lot if the kids wanted to ride many of the rides here at Old Town Orlando.
+One of the nice things about this sort of theme park / shopping mall is that you don’t have to pay a huge whacking daily fee, for sure.
+Could you spend a bunch of cash there?
+Also for sure.
+The rides are not free here at Old Town Orlando.

 There are a few activities the kids can enjoy, some shops that the parents can take in, and there just happens to be another non-theme-park, no-entry fee, entertainment venue for kids and adults right next door.
 You can visit and take in the best of both.
 And right across the street are a couple of indoor flea markets, too.

 One of the oddest attractions in my opinion is the “Insert a dollar to watch him holler”.
 For a dollar inserted into the slot, the mechanical “man” inside is fried in an electric chair for all to see.
 Just what you want the kids to see hmmm….
 Nightmares anyone?

 The “main street” of Old Town is primarily for people, though at time vehicles may travel the length, and there are cross streets that vehicles do travel from time to time.

 Down the center of the street there is a boulevard with greens, trees, and in the cross streets additional stores, drink sellers, or souvenir shops.
 On the other side of the boulevard shown above was another street also with all kinds of shops and restaurants.

 Here’s one outlet in Old Town that I hadn’t seen before, but have now seen in different locations since.
 I didn’t even know what the heck this was!